-Last Match, during the Baselworld 2009 international trade show in Basel, Switzerland, the local watch maker has presented its new Cimier Retrograde automatic watch (ref.
-5104-SS021) that features a complex-looking dial with retrograde annual calendar and power reserve indicators complementing the usual “three-hander” layout of the base ETA 2892 that animates the wristwatch.
+In March 2009, during the annual Baselworld international trade show in Basel, Switzerland, Cimier has presented its Retrograde Automatic (ref.
+5104-SS021) collection.
+The new line featured a complex-looking dial with retrograde annual calendar and power reserve indicators complementing the usual “three-hander” layout of the base caliber ETA 2892.

-As usual, there was a torrential rain of new models at this year’s Baselworld 2009 trade fair and I am quite sure that this new Cimier Retrograde automatic watch with power reserve indicator that was presented among the watches from IWC and Breguet didn’t make the brand’s PR representatives to feel embarrassed in any way while presenting the watch on their exposition stand.
+As usual, there was a torrential rain of new models at this year’s Baselworld 2009 trade fair and I am quite sure that this Retrograde Automatic collection with a nice power reserve indicator that was presented among new products from such reputable brands as IWC and Breguet didn’t make the brand’s PR representatives feel embarrassed in any way while presenting the watch on their exposition stand.

-Or, putting it in a more straight fashion, I really like this unit.
+Or, putting it more straightforwardly, I like this unit.

-Although its dial is too busy with day, date and power reserve indicators, and it looks like the watch is completely machine-made, there is something about it that just makes you wanting to get one.
+Although its dial is too busy with day, date, and power reserve indicators, and it looks like the watch is completely machine-made, there is something about it that just makes you want to get one.

 The Cimier Retrograde Automatic is powered by Soprod 9094 self-winding movement, which is based on the omnipresent ETA 2892 ebauche with a piggy-back retrograde date and power reserve module put on its front.